Dolly Parton: Influences

-Parton, though influenced by big name stars, often credits much of her inspiration to her family and community.
-In her 2020 book, Songteller: My Life in Lyrics, Parton wrote of her mother, "So it was just natural for my mom to always be singing.
-My mother had that old-timey voice and she used to sing all these songs that were brought over from the Old World.
+Parton, though influenced by big-name stars, often credited much of her inspiration to her family and community.
+In her 2020 book, Songteller: My Life in Lyrics, Parton wrote: "So it was just natural for my mom to always be singing.
+[She] had that old-timey voice and she used to sing all these songs that were brought over from the Old World.
 They were English, Irish, Welsh, folk songs where people tell stories."
 Parton calls her mother's voice "haunting".
-"Lord you would feel it", she wrote.
-Her biggest influence however was her Aunt Dorothy Jo: "People often ask me who my influences were, they think I'm going to say some big names and there were a few 'stars' I was impressed with.
-But my hero was my aunt Dorothy Jo, Mama's baby sister.
+"Lord you would feel it," she wrote.

+Her biggest influence was her aunt: "People often ask me who my influences were, they think I'm going to say some big names and there were a few 'stars' I was impressed with.
+But my hero was my Aunt Dorothy Jo, Mama's baby sister.
 She was not only an evangelist, she played banjo, she played guitar and she wrote some great songs."
-Fellow singers also had an impact on Parton, describing George Jones as her "all time favorite singer", as well as her love for other artists such as Kitty Wells, Roy Acuff and Rose Maddox.
+Fellow singers also had an impact on Parton; she described George Jones as her "all-time favorite singer", as well as mentioning her love for other artists such as Kitty Wells, Roy Acuff and Rose Maddox.

 Musicianship

-Though unable to read sheet music, Parton can play many instruments, including: the dulcimer, autoharp, banjo, guitar, electric guitar, fiddle, piano, recorder and the saxophone.
-Reflecting on her multi-instrumental abilities, Parton said, "I play some of everything.
+Though unable to read sheet music, Parton was raised in a family that enjoyed making music, including at church.
+She learned how to write songs and play many instruments, including the dulcimer, autoharp, banjo, guitar, electric guitar, fiddle, piano, recorder and saxophone.
+Reflecting on her abilities Parton said, "I play some of everything.
 I ain't that good at none of it, but I try to sell it.
 I really try to lay into it."
-Parton has also used her fingernails as an instrument, most evident on her 1980 song "9 to 5", which she derived the beat from clacking her nails together while backstage on the set of the film 9 to 5.
+Parton also used her acrylic fingernails as an instrument, most evident in "9to5", where she derived the beat from clacking her nails together while backstage on the set of the film 9to5.

-Other ventures

-In 1998, Nashville Business ranked her the wealthiest country music star.
-As of 2017, her net worth is estimated at $500 million.
+Philanthropy and advocacy